Sandgate Community Garden: Update 5 November 2023

 Posted by Tim Prater in Sandgate Community Garden

-The agenda for the Sandgate Parish Council Planning Committee meeting, to held on 5th June 2023 at 6.30pm.
+The agenda for the Sandgate Parish Council Library Committee meeting, to held on 13th November 2023 at 7pm.

 Most of our meetings will be broadcast live on our Facebook page.
 Recordings of the meetings will be left on Facebook for a few months after the meeting so they can be watched back later.
 Comments left on Facebook broadcasts during the meeting are not be monitored and are not a way of feeding back to the Council.